 ► When government takes more of our income it takes more of our freedom.

-► State spending should increase only as fast as population and inflation.
+► Education spending should increase only as fast as population and inflation.